 - In order to minimize risk and to accelerate your recovery time, general anesthesia will not be used during your vein procedures.
-We do offer our patients Valium (diazepam) which will help you relax and will likely may you sleepy.
+We do offer our patients Valium (diazepam) which will help you relax and will likely make you sleepy.
 If you choose this sedation method, you will need to arrange for someone to drive you home.

 - Nitrous oxide has been proven with over 100 years of use to be safe and will wear off in minutes, allowing you to return to normal activity.

 - Sedation is not required for vein treatment.
 It will only be used when requested and with the safety of the patient in mind.

 - After the procedure, you will walk yourself out of the procedure room, change back into your clothes, and immediately resume your normal daily activities.